City Council: Powers & Duties

 The City Council is the legislative body of the City of Minneapolis.
 The following sections describe some of its primary responsibilities.
-To learn more about any of these duties, click on the corresponding link for additional details.
+To learn more about these duties, click on the corresponding links for additional details.

 Through its policy-making powers, the Council governs the community and oversees the delivery of a wide range of municipal services and programs that directly impact the quality of life for residents.

 Council Members are elected to concurrent, four-year terms in nonpartisan elections that are conducted in odd-numbered years.
 The Council elects its officers and establishes its standing committee system to conduct business.

 The Council is the final authority on management of city funds, and the budget is the centerpiece of its local policymaking authority.

 The Council encourages growth and orderly development through its land use and zoning authority, ensuring a balance among residential, commercial, and public spaces and places.